-Tyler and I have been known to be able to pretty easily take a campaign over $10,000 a day of revenue, if it’s a good campaign.
+Tyler and I have been known to easily take an affiliate marketing campaign to over $10,000 a day of revenue, if it’s a good campaign.
 A lot of this boils down to your offer: if you are trying to run a poor offer, or you have some strict caps, or the quality has been kind of wishy-washy on the offer; then it could definitely be difficult to actually scale it to $10,000 a day.
-We’re going to talk about some strategies and what to look for in campaigns that can actually scale that high, and we’ll dive into a lot of training here.

 #1: You really have to be shooting for a minimum of 30% profit margin

 Before attempting to scale much larger.
-You should be spending about $3,000 a day, at least at a 30% profit margin before taking the campaign over $10,000 a day.
+You should be spending about $3,000 a day, on least at a 30% profit margin before taking the campaign over $10,000 a day.

 So you might make less of a profit margin, but just the sheer factor of doing the volume play is going to earn you more money.
 For instance, would you rather spend $4,000/day, earning $1,000/day with a 25% profit margin (which is fine); or earn more by spending $11,000/day at an 18% profit margin.
 Just due to the sheer volume play, you can start making over $2,000/day.

 There’s a time and place for this volume play strategy, and the campaign has to really meet the criteria.
-You’re nuts to think that you can actually do this on every campaign and every offer – a lot of things have to align to be able to do this.
+You’re nuts to think that you can do this with every campaign or every affiliate marketing offer – a lot of things have to align to be able to do this.

-You can have a lot of great campaigns that spend 2-3,000 dollars/day that get 20-40% profit margins, and those do add up, but a lot of Tyler’s and my income have come from monster campaigns.
+You can have a lot of great campaigns that spend 2-3,000 dollars/day that get 20-40% profit margins, and those do add up, but a lot of Tyler’s and my income has come from monster affiliate marketing campaigns.